GoPixie/rdg-to-db/README.md

 ## Prerequisites

-Register with RDG to get login credentials at https://dtdportal.atocrsp.org/ (or http://data.atoc.org/)
+Register with RDG to get login credentials at https://dtdportal.atocrsp.org/ (or http://data.atoc.org/ for the `./download --datadotatoc` option)

 ```
 sudo apt install python3 python3-venv